raspberrypilearning/drum-star/en/quiz1/question_1.md

-## Reflection
+## Quick quiz

-Well done, you have made a clicker game that people want to play!

-You have used `Events`{:class="block3events"}, `Control`{:class="block3control"}, `Sensing`{:class="block3sensing"}, `Operators`{:class="block3operators"}, `Variables`{:class="block3variables"}, `Music`{:class="block3extensions"}, and `Looks`{:class="block3looks"} blocks!

-Now it's time to reflect.
-Reflecting is an important part of learning, because it helps make new connections in your brain.

-Answer the three questions below to reflect on what you've learned.
+Answer the three questions.
+There are hints to guide you to the correct answer.

-After each question, press submit.
-You will be guided towards the correct answer.
-You can do this activity as many times as you want to.
+When you have answered each question, click on **Check my answer**.

 Have fun!